mosbth/cimage/REVISION.md

 * Improving build phase using travis and scrutinizer.
 * Code validating with phpunit and phpcs.
-* Moved classes to src/, adding namespace and support PSR-4.
+* Moved classes to src/, adding namespace and (only) support PSR-4.
 * Require PHP 5.4.